logzio/logz-docs/_source/logzio_collections/_prometheus-sources/storagetransfer.md

 ## Overview

+Google Storage Transfer Service for on-premises data are secure, low-cost services for transferring data from cloud or on-premises sources.
 Telegraf is a plug-in driven server agent for collecting and sending metrics and events from databases, systems and IoT sensors.

 To send your Prometheus-format Google Storage Transfer Service for on-premises data metrics to Logz.io, you need to add the **inputs.stackdriver** and **outputs.http** plug-ins to your Telegraf configuration file.